Urban Council: History

 The Urban Council was first established as the Sanitary Board in 1883.
 In 1887, a system of partial elections was established, allowing selected individuals to vote for members of the Board.
-On 1 March 1935, the Sanitary Board was reconstituted to carry out the work which remained much the same until World War Two broke out.
-The board was renamed the Urban Council in 1936 when the government passed the Urban Council Ordinance, which gave legal motive to the already expanding range of services provided by the Council.
+On 1 March 1935, the Sanitary Board was reconstituted to carry out the work which remained much the same until the Second World War broke out.
+The board was renamed the Urban Council in 1936 when the government passed the Urban Council Ordinance, which gave legal motive to the already expanding range of services provided by the council.

-After the Second World War, the Council returned to its pre-war form but without any elected members.
+After the Second World War ended in 1945, the Council returned to its pre-war form but without any elected members.
 The work of the Sanitary Department of the government began to separate out from the medical and health service.
 On 28 May 1946, the Council met for the first time after the Japanese occupation.
 It was given power to carry out all its old duties – cleaning, burying the dead, running bath houses and public lavatories, hawker control – as well as some new ones, such as the use of bathing beaches throughout Hong Kong.

 Only in May 1952 did elections return to the Urban Council.
 Two members were elected.
 Later in 1952, the number of elected members was doubled, their terms of office extended to two years, and the franchise enlarged.